-In 2022, NRDP and project partners have been working with other water users and landowners on Mill and Willow Creek to identify other potential projects.
+In 2023, NRDP and project partners continued to work with other water users and landowners on Mill and Willow Creek to identify other potential projects.
 NRDP and project partners provided project monitoring, operations, and maintenance assistance on this fish screen.